lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 As default `Show R Help for actual Word` opens a single window without a search field if the actual word matches one keyword.
 To avoid this set that shell variable to “1”.

+## TM&#95;REXEC

+If not set a R session will be invoked by <code>R --vanilla --slave --encoding=UTF-8</code> otherwise, if set e.g. to "R32", a R session will be invoked by <code>R32 --vanilla --slave --encoding=UTF-8</code> in order to be able to start R explicitly in 64 ("R64") or 32 ("R32") bit mode.
+In addition it also allows to add more command line arguments like "R32 --verbose" will execute <code>R32 --verbose --vanilla --slave --encoding=UTF-8</code>.

 ## TM&#95;RMATE&#95;OUTPUT&#95;FONT

 Set the font of Rmate's output window.
 Default is set to “Monaco”.